zubinchopra/portaldocs/portal-sdk/templates/portalfx-accessibility.md

-{"gitdown": "contents"}

 # Accessibility

-Accessibility is about making the portal usable by people who have limitations that prevent or impede the use of conventional user interfaces.
+Accessibility is about making the Portal usable by people who have limitations that prevent or impede the use of conventional user interfaces.
 For some situations, accessibility requirements are imposed by law.
-However, Microsoft requires all blocking accessibility issues to be addressed regardless of legal requirements so the portal caters to the largest possible audience.
-The framework team has taken an inclusive design approach in incorporating keyboard, programmatic, and visual design support throughout the portal.
+However, Microsoft requires all blocking accessibility issues to be addressed regardless of legal requirements so the Portal caters to the largest possible audience.
+The framework team has taken an inclusive design approach in incorporating keyboard, programmatic, and visual design support throughout the Portal.
 Extensions are responsible for any graphics, styling, and custom HTML templates they provide.

 ## What the framework provides